 Full-time load.
 The average credit load for full-time students is eleven credits per term.
 Fewer than nine academic credits per term places a student on part-time status.
-Students who take an internship may arrange their programs to retain their full-time status by consulting with the Associate Dean of Academic Affairs.
-Full-time students should register for a total of about thirty-three credits each year.
+Students who take an internship at a distance may arrange their programs to retain their full-time status by consulting with the associate dean of academic affairs.
+Full-time students should register for a total of about thirty-three credits each year in order to complete the minimum 130 credits for graduation.